Skip to main content

 Molecular and Cellular Biology

 Questions about these requirements?
-See the contact info at the bottom of the page.
+See the contact information at the bottom of the page.

 PhD Degree Requirements

-Graduate students belonging to the Molecules, Cells, and Organisms (MCO) training program are supported by an interdepartmental and interdisciplinary collective of faculty composed of members of the MCB as its nucleus but with support from members of Chemistry and Chemical Biology (CCB), Organismic and Evolutionary Biology (OEB) and Stem Cell and Regenerative Biology (SCRB).
+Graduate students in the program in Molecular and Cellular Biology (MCB) are supported by faculty members of the MCB department as its nucleus, with affiliated faculty members from Chemistry and Chemical Biology (CCB), Organismic and Evolutionary Biology (OEB), and Stem Cell and Regenerative Biology (SCRB).

 Required Coursework

-Students are also required to take at least one elective course, which they will choose in consultation with MCO program leadership.
+Students are also required to take at least one elective course, chosen in consultation with program leadership.

 In addition to academic coursework, all graduate students in the program must complete an eight-hour workshop in the Responsible Conduct of Research (RCR) to be completed by the end of the first year of study.
 Additionally, students are required to take an RCR refresher course after the fourth year of study.